-However, the pain you feel as a result of a herniated disc may not be located in the back—it can “radiate” to other parts of the body, depending on the particular disc that has been impacted.
-It is also common to have numbness running down the buttocks through the back of the thigh and into the foot when the damage is in the lower back.
+The pain you feel because of a herniated disc may not be located in the back.
+Depending on the disc that has been impacted, the pain can radiate to other parts of the body.
+Numbness is common when the lower back is damaged running down the buttocks through the back of the thigh and into the foot.

 If you or a loved one has experienced herniated disc pain or personal injuries, you may have legal grounds to seek compensation.
 Talk to a personal injury lawyer that is committed to helping clients who have suffered herniated disc pain or personal injuries.
 Don’t delay!
 Call Clay now!
 We provide an initial consultation FREE of charge to you regardless of whether you retain our services.